Gunivers/Bookshelf/docs/item.md

 `get`: Gives to the item executing the function a score corresponding to a unique identifier corresponding to its nature.

-- The result is stored on the score `bs.itemId`
+- The result is stored on the score `bs.item.id`
 - Must be executed on an item only

 *Example:*

-Make sure that all the items in the world have their identifier indicated by their score `bs.itemId`
+Make sure that all the items in the world have their identifier indicated by their score `bs.item.id`

 ```
 # Once
 execute as @e[type=item] run function bs:item/get

 # See the result
-scoreboard objectives setdisplay sidebar bs.itemId
+scoreboard objectives setdisplay sidebar bs.item.id
 ```

 ---